Updated: Sep 19

 Sobriety, though?
 There are absolutely zero negative side effects.

 This brings me to my main point: you should quit while you’re ahead, or at the very least, try sobriety on for size.
-Give yourself the chance to experience *not drinking*.
+Give yourself the chance to experience not drinking, because there are so many benefits to leading an alcohol free life!

 Making Sense of Everything